JingShing-Tools/Visual-Novel-Editor/README.md

 add flag feature.
 You can now write all scene in one script.
 You just need to add '@end' to note the end of scene.
 And use '@stage name' to add flag to different stages.

+add flag feature.
+You can now write all scene in one script.
+You just need to add '@end' to note the end of scene.
+And use '@stage name' to add flag to different stages.

+add new way to add images.
+If you want to add a new image for your game.
+Just put image into 'assets/graphics/characters/' or 'assets/graphics/stages/' System will automatically sort into dict for you.
+Now can only differ 'png' and 'png' format. it will be like 'image.png' -> dict = {'image' : surface('image.png')}
 ```